fieldtrip/website/tutorial/cluster_permutation_freq.md

 Save the output:

-    save stat_freqFIC_ACTvsBL stat;
+    save stat_freqFIC_ACTvsBL stat

-The output can also be obtained from the FieldTrip FTP server ( [stat_freqFIC_ACTvsBL.mat](https://download.fieldtriptoolbox.org/tutorial/cluster_permutation_freq/stat_freqFIC_ACTvsBL.mat)).
-If you need to reload the statistics output, us
+The output can also be obtained from [stat_freqFIC_ACTvsBL.mat](https://download.fieldtriptoolbox.org/tutorial/cluster_permutation_freq/stat_freqFIC_ACTvsBL.mat).
+If you need to reload the statistics output, use:

     load stat_freqFIC_ACTvsBL